planetjekyll/awesome-jekyll/README.md

 A collection of awesome Jekyll goodies (tools, templates, plugins, guides, etc.)

-Note: :octocat: stands for the GitHub page and :gem: stands for the RubyGems page.

 ---

 [ANNOUNCEMENT] Looking for awesome book examples in markdown (e.g. handwritten guides, auto-build almanacs w/ open data, etc.)?
 See the [Awesome Books List](https://github.com/writekit/awesome-books).